 Today’s post celebrates the career of Michigan Man Julius Franks.
 Yes, this article is the fourth in a month long series on African American Wolverines who starred on the football field.
 According to the Wikipedia article linked below, Julius Franks, Jr. was born on this date in 1922 at Macon, Georgia.
 Later, the Franks family moved to Michigan.
 Julius grew up to be an outstanding football player at Hamtramck High School.
 After graduation, he decided to continue his education, and his football, at The University of Michigan.

 Franks starred on the Michigan Freshman team in 1940 and moved up to play on Fritz Crisler’s fourth team in 1941.
 Although Julius did not start any games in 1941, he did play enough on the offensive line to earn his first varsity letter.
 Michigan finished the season with a final record of 6-1-1 and won 3 games, lost 1 and tied 1 in the Big Ten.
 The Wolverines finished second for the third time in Crisler’s short tenure.

 Julius Franks returned for the 1942 season and he was ready to make a bigger contribution.
 As it turned out, that’s exactly what he did.
 Julius started all ten games at right guard.
 He earned first team All-Conference honors and was a consensus All-American.
-So, Julius Franks became the first African-American to earn All-American honors at Michigan.
+Yes, Julius Franks became the first African-American to earn All-American honors at Michigan.
 The Wolverines ended the season with a record of 7 wins and 3 losses.
 They slipped a little in the Big Ten and finished in a tie for third with a record of 3 wins and 2 losses.